-What Is The IBEW Apprenticeship Program?
+What Is the IBEW Apprenticeship Program?

-With apprenticeship programs, students can both work and learn at the same time.
+Through these apprenticeship programs, students can both work and learn at the same time.

-They can make a living, earn an essential practical experience, and meet the educational requirements to become a licensed electrician.
+They can make a living, earn essential practical experience, and meet the educational requirements to become a licensed electrician.

-How To Join IBEW Apprenticeship
+How to Join IBEW Apprenticeship

-Decide Which Program Is Right For You
+Decide Which Program Is Right for You

 First, you need to find an IBEW apprenticeship and find out what type of programs they offer.

 These programs can’t be found in every apprenticeship.